prof-tallman/csc228/understanding_fear/biblical_trading_cards.md

 For each card:

-1. Choose a theme for the card from the list of suggested themes.
+1. Choose a theme for the card.
 2. Find a biblical person, group, or situation that fits the theme.
 3. Create a visual representation on the front of the card.
 4. Complete the required writing on the back of the card.